- Prospective Students

 Mentoring for Thriving in Ministry in the City (MTMC)

 MTMC is a mentoring program that provides one on one and group/peer mentoring for Master of Divinity and Doctor of Ministry students.
-The initial group will begin in the Fall of 2018 with 100 mentors and 100 mentees.
 The goal of the program is to prepare leaders for thriving in ministry focusing on ministry efficacy, community involvement, job satisfaction and vocational retention as measurable outcome.
-The outcomes as defined in the grant proposal are:
+The outcomes are:

 - Ministry Efficacy – the ability to actualize or exceed the mission of one’s congregation through measurable and tangible goals.